 This choice can be justified, but it is certainly not a perfect approach because it may also exclude effects of importance in real supernova cores, whose physical processes require the inclusion of neutrino transport for an accurate description of the energy and lepton-number evolution.
 One of the undesired consequences of keeping Y_e fixed in the accretion flow after core bounce is an overestimation of the electron pressure in the gas settling onto the forming neutron star.
 In order to enforce more compression and thus to ensure close similarity of our results to the 1D models studied by Nordhaus et al. (2010) and Murphy & Burrows (2008), we have to enhance the net cooling of the accreted matter by reducing the effective opacity κ{eff} by a factor of 2.7 compared to the value given in Murphy et al. (2009) and in Eq.
 (7).
-This reduction factor is chosen such that our simulations reproduce the minimum values of the critical luminosity found to be necessary for triggering explosions of the 15 M{\odot} progenitor (2.6 \cdot 1052 erg s-1) and for the $11.2 M{\odot}$ star $(1.3 \cdot 10^{52} \text{ erg s}^{-1})$ in the 1D simulations of Murphy & Burrows (2008).
-Without the reduction factor of $\kappa{\rm eff}$, our models turn out to explode too easily because of weak cooling.
+This reduction factor is chosen such that our simulations reproduce the minimum values of the critical luminosity found to be necessary for triggering explosions of the $15 M{\odot}$ progenitor $(2.6 \cdot 10^{52} \text{ erg s}^{-1})$ and for the $11.2 M{\odot}$ star $(1.3 \cdot 10^{52} \text{ erg s}^{-1})$ in the 1D simulations of Murphy & Burrows (2008).
+Without the reduction factor of $\kappa{\rm eff}$, our models turn out to explode too easily because of weak cooling (see the results in App.
+A).
 We stress that any exponential suppression factor of the heating and cooling rates in Eqs.
 (4,5) is a pragmatic and ad hoc procedure to bridge the transition from the optically thin to the optically thick regime, where neutrino transport is most complicated.
 From transport theory neither the exponential factor nor the exact definition of the optical depth of the exponent can be rigorously derived.

 In our reference set of standard simulations, we employ 400 non-equidistant radial zones, which are distributed from the center to an outer boundary at 9000 km.
 The latter is sufficiently far out to ensure that the gas there remains at rest during the simulated evolution periods.
-The radial zones are chosen such that the resolution $\Delta r/r$ is typically better than 3% in the interior of the neutron star and between less than 1% and 1.5% around the neutrinosphere and outside of the neutron star.
-In the multi-dimensional models, we employ a polar grid with an angular resolution of 3° (60 θ - and 120 φ zones) or better.
-For the high-resolution models of Sect.
-5 we compute with 600 radial zones and in 2D with an angular resolution down to 0.5° , in 3D down to 1.5° .
-To avoid an extremely restrictive Courant-Friedrich-Lewy (CFL) timestep in multi-dimensional simulations, we simulate the inner core above a density of $\rho = 10^{12} \text{ g/cm}^3$ in spherical symmetry.
+The radial zones are chosen such that the resolution $\Delta r/r$ is typically better than 2%.
+In the multi-dimensional models with standard resolution, we employ a polar grid with an angular bin size of 3° (60) θ - and 120 φ -zones).
+For the high-resolution 1D and multidimensional models of Sects.
+4 and 5 we compute with up to 800 radial zones and in 2D with an angular resolution down to 0.5° , in 3D down to 1.5° .
+The additional radial grid zones are distributed such that the region between 20 and 400 km, i.e., not only the cooling layer around the neutrinosphere but also the gain layer between gain radius and shock, are resolved significantly better.
+While full convergence of the 1D results requires 600 radial zones or more, most of the plots comparing models for different dimensions show simulations with our standard resolution of only 400 radial cells (unless stated otherwise), because this is the limit for which we could perform a larger set of 3D runs in acceptable time.
+To avoid an extremely restrictive Courant-Friedrich-Lewy (CFL) timestep in our 3D calculations, we simulate the inner core above a density of $\rho = 10^{12} \text{ g/cm}^3$ in spherical symmetry.